How Often Does An Underwriter Deny A Loan?

 Between the credit bureaus and the creditors that play a part in developing your credit report, mistakes are bound to happen every now and then.
 These errors can lower your credit score and be a big headache to fix.

-Pay Down Debt
+Pay Down And Diversify Debt

 One of the best ways to improve your score is to pay down any debts and pay off any collections showing on your credit report.
-If it’s unrealistic for you to pay off the whole amount, try to work out an arrangement with creditors to pay what you can, which will show up on your credit report as “paid as agreed.”
+If it’s unrealistic for you to pay off the entire balance, try to work out an arrangement with creditors to pay what you can, which will show up on your credit report as “paid as agreed.”
 While it won’t raise your credit score as much as paying off the debt in full, paying something is better than nothing.

 Keep Accounts Open